Felix Mendelssohn

 Key tracks

 Violin Concerto in E minor, Op.
-64 — This concerto remains one of the most performed and beloved in the violin repertoire, renowned for its lyrical melodies and seamless structure.
+64 - This concerto remains a cornerstone of the violin repertoire, celebrated for its lyrical melody and innovative structure.

 A Midsummer Night's Dream Overture, Op.
-21 — Composed when he was only 17, this brilliant work showcases his youthful mastery of orchestral color and thematic development.
+21 - Composed in his youth, this work established his genius for orchestral color and programmatic storytelling.

-Songs Without Words — This series of short, lyrical piano pieces became enormously popular, making sophisticated Romantic music accessible to amateur musicians in their homes.
+Songs Without Words - A collection of short, lyrical piano pieces that became immensely popular, defining a genre of Romantic character pieces.